Email is one of the oldest digital communication strategies, and it is one of the most efficient ways for business owners to promote their offers.

 13. Embrace Technology

 Several tools can make the sales process much more effective.
-Certain email add-ons and browser extensions can reveal your prospect’s reactions.
-Prospect reactions may include the links the reader clicked on, whether the reader opened the email, and whether the reader scrolled to the bottom of the email.
+Specific email add-ons and browser extensions can reveal your prospect’s reactions, like the links the reader clicked on, whether the reader opened the email, and whether the reader scrolled to the bottom of the email.

 - Quickly attach files and images